grpc-ecosystem/go-grpc-middleware/logging/zap/DOC.md

 func AddFields(ctx context.Context, fields ...zapcore.Field)
 ```
 AddFields adds zap fields to the logger.
-Deprecated: should use the ctxlogger_zap.AddFields instead
+Deprecated: should use the ctx_zap.AddFields instead

 ## <a name="DefaultClientCodeToLevel">func</a> [DefaultClientCodeToLevel](./options.go#L121)
 ``` go